prowler-cloud/prowler/README.md

     ./prowler -M mono | aws s3 cp - s3://bucket-name/prowler-report.txt
     ```

+1. If you want Prowler to submit findings to [AWS Security Hub](https://aws.amazon.com/security-hub):

+    ```sh
+    ./prowler -M json-asff -S
+    ```

+    > Note that Security Hub must be enabled for the active region.
+It can be enabled by calling `aws securityhub enable-security-hub`

 1. To perform an assessment based on CIS Profile Definitions you can use cislevel1 or cislevel2 with `-g` flag, more information about this [here, page 8](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf):

     ```sh